hdznrrd/k23v.de/buy.md

 We're not directly selling products we made ahead of time but are instead collecting interest in the form of handed out options.
 Once sufficient options have been requested, we're starting the next production batch and everyone that has previously requested an option can exercise it as soon as the batch is ready.

-That's how we ensure to only procude exactly what's needed allowing us to minimize waste.
+That's how we ensure to only produce exactly what's needed allowing us to minimize waste.

 # "Ordering" process